hauselin/RDataScience/README.md

 # Data Science with R for Psychologists

+If you're new to R, follow the instructions below to install R and RStudio.
+Otherwise, if you want to check out my tutorials, follow these instructions: I've created a few tutorials (see links that end with **.md** extension) and it's highly recommended that you go through them sequentially.
+The corresponding **.rmd**  files are the RMarkdown files I've used to create these tutorials.
+The data used in the tutorials are in the **Data** directory.
+To everything from my github repository, click the green **Clone or download** button at the top right.

 ## Installing (or updating) R and RStudio

 Download R [here](https://www.r-project.org/).
 Follow the instructions under **Getting Started** to download R. Choose a mirror/location that is closest to you and download R for Linux, Mac, or Windows.